PHSKC-APDE/rads/wiki/brfss_functions.md

 survey object parameters.
 These will be hidden in the examples below, but are always produced when getting or survey setting BRFSS data.

-Since BRFSS survey weights are designed to represent the population, we can verify that our multi-year weight adjustments are working properly by comparing population sizes.
+Since BRFSS weights are designed to represent the population, we can verify that our multi-year weight adjustments are working properly by comparing population sizes.
 We expect the adjusted weights to represent an “average” population that falls between the earliest and latest years’ populations since King County’s population has been growing.
 Let’s verify our weight adjustments are working as expected:

 ## Calculate the survey population at the beginning and end of the period